medizininformatik-initiative/cord-dq-checker/README.md

 The genrated repots are saved in folder ``` "./Data/Export" ```

 ## Data Quality Metrics
-- The following indicatos and key numbers are configured by default data quality reports:
+- The following indicators and key numbers are configured by default data quality reports:

   | Dimension  | Indicator Name|
   | ------------- | ------------- |